Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 This test also leverages the [`utilities/pipelines/staticValidation/module.tests.ps1`](https://github.com/Azure/ResourceModules/blob/main/utilities/pipelines/staticValidation/module.tests.ps1) script.

+To test the API versions, the test leverages the file `utilities/src/apiSpecsList.json` file as a reference for all API versions available for any used Provider Namespace & Resource Type.

+> **NOTE:** This functionality has a dependency on the [AzureAPICrawler](https://www.powershellgallery.com/packages/AzureAPICrawler/0.1.2) PowerShell module.

 # Verify the static validation of your module locally

 This paragraph is intended for CARML contributors or more generally for those leveraging the CARML CI environment and having the need to update or add a new module to the library.